According to Wisconsin Instructions for Form I-111, your filing requirement for Wisconsin depends on your filing status, age and gross income.

 You must file a Wisconsin return if any of the following apply to you:

-Wisconsin states that in most cases your filing status will be the same one you used on your federal income tax return.
 An exception here is for married couples.
-If you are a resident of Wisconsin and you spouse is a nonresident of the state, you may file separate returns.
+If you are a resident of Wisconsin and your spouse is a nonresident of the state, you may file separate returns.

 Wisconsin has reciprocal agreements with Illinois, Indiana, Kentucky and Michigan.
 If you are a Wisconsin resident working in one of these states, and your employer withheld the other state’s income tax, you must file for a refund from that state.
 You cannot claim a refund for taxes withheld to a reciprocal state on the resident return.